 Scientists <observe and envisage > Realities

-But our everyday concern is not whether verbal descriptions are perfect, or circular.
+But our practical concern is not to worry whether a description is perfect or circular.

-It is rather, are they useful; do they help us to understand, test and predict things in reality?
+It is simply to ask: does it prove useful; does it help us to understand, test and predict things in reality?

 Where do numbers come from?